 To support you on your writing projects, I offer coaching, ghostwriting and editing.
 It’s true that everyone has a story to tell—sharing it can be transformative, even miraculous.

 It’s Not About You: How to Stop Taking Things Personally is a work in progress.
 The book is a hybrid, blending memoir and self-help.
 I have a full proposal and my manuscript is 60% complete.

-In It’s Not About You, I share stories about how taking things personally has affected my life in negative ways and where I offer solutions to others who have similar tendencies.
-This is a universal problem.
+In It’s Not About You, I share stories about how taking things personally negatively affects our health and wellbeing and offer solutions to avoid this trap.

 It is in inevitable that you will take something personally.
 If you put yourself out there you will encounter difficult relationships and situations.
 These are important opportunities to notice when you are taking “it” (the other person’s behavior) personally.
 Finding the “it” (trigger) is part of what I tackle in the book.